kyomangold/kyomangold/README.md

 The projects you will find on here revolve around:
 - 🧠 AI & ML
-- 🦾 Robotics, Autonomous Systems, Embodied AI
+- 🦾 Robotics & Embodied AI
 - 👁️ Computer Vision
 - 📱 Mobile Apps for iPhone, iPad, Mac and Vision Pro